RatJuggler/advent-of-code/2020/README.md

 ##### Day 8: Handheld Halting
 I love these VM/emulator type problems.
 Probably an over the top implementation but there might be a chance of reuse knowing how previous Advent Of Code's go.

+##### Day 9: Encoding Error
+Reusing some ideas from day 1.
+After finding the solutions I spent some time on refactoring, which reduced the amount of code, but
+I'm not sure resulted in any performance improvements.